-Sub-task Production Phase Points Additional base Feed an additional base into a ring station +2 Finish CC_0 step Finish the work order for a color requiring no additional base +5 Finish CC_1 step Finish the work order for a color requiring one additional base +10 Finish CC_2 step Finish the work order for a color requiring two additional bases +20 Finish C 1 pre-cap Mount the last ring of a C_1 product +10 Finish C 2 pre-cap Mount the last ring of a C_2 product +30 Finish C_3 pre-cap Mount the last ring of a C_3 product +80 Mount cap Mount the cap on a product +10 Delivery Deliver one of the final product variants to the designated loading +20 zone at the time specified in the order Delayed Delivery An order delivered within 10 seconds after an order is awarded a up to $+20$ reduced score.
-For delivery time slot end T_e and actual delivery time T_d in seconds the reduced score is given by $\lfloor 15 - \lfloor T_d - T_e \rfloor 1.5 + 5 \rfloor$ Late Delivery An order delivered after 10 seconds +5 Wrong delivery Deliver one of the final product variants to the designated loading +1 zone out of the requested time range or after all products requested in the period have already been delivered False delivery Deliver an intermediate product 0 Obstruction Deliver a workpiece to a machine, which belongs to the opposing -20 Penalty team
+Sub-task Production Phase Points Additional base Feed an additional base into a ring station +2 Finish CC_0 step Finish the work order for a color requiring no additional base +5 Finish CC_1 step Finish the work order for a color requiring one additional base +10 Finish CC_2 step Finish the work order for a color requiring two additional bases +20 Finish C_1 pre-cap Mount the last ring of a C_1 product +10 Finish C_2 pre-cap Mount the last ring of a C_2 product +30 Finish C_3 pre-cap Mount the last ring of a C_3 product +80 Mount cap Mount the cap on a product +10 Retrieve from SS A workpiece has been requested from storage and is ready for -10 retrieval Delivery Deliver one of the final product variants to the designated loading +20 zone at the time specified in the order Delayed Delivery An order delivered within 10 seconds after an order is awarded a up to $+20$ reduced score.
+For delivery time slot end T_e and actual delivery time T_d in seconds the reduced score is given by $\lfloor 15 - \lfloor T_d - T_e \rfloor 1.5 + 5 \rfloor$ Late Delivery An order delivered after 10 seconds +5 Wrong delivery Deliver one of the final product variants to the designated loading +1 zone out of the requested time range or after all products requested in the period have already been delivered False delivery Deliver an intermediate product 0 Obstruction Deliver a workpiece to a machine of the opposing team -20 Round Total A minimum of 0 points is awarded. ≥ 0